Finding an

 their own practice independently.
 (They would if they

-could.
-Tutoring services generally charge lower rates to
+could; tutoring services generally charge lower rates to

 begin with, and keep a large percentage of the fees

-collected by tutors as their commission.)
+collected as their commission.)

+private business offices.
 Beware of ads, however.
-The best private teachers get more
+The best

-than enough clients through “word of mouth”
+private teachers get more than enough clients through

-• Ask
+Ask

 about membership in professional organizations